 The strong cultural influences of the Suquamish and Port Gamble S’Klallam tribes is integral to the Kitsap Peninsula.
 Suquamish is the ancestral home of the great Chief Seattle and hosts the annual Chief Seattle Days festival in his honor.
 Another cultural highlight is the annual Tribal Canoe Journey, a gathering of 90 Northwest Native tribes with scheduled landings in Suquamish and Port Gamble.
 The Suquamish Clearwater Casino and Resort and The Point Casino offer a wide variety of entertainment options and are major economic drivers in the County.

 Community events offer endless opportunities for fun and new experiences.
-Go to VisitKitsap to learn more about events like these; Port Gamble’s Old Mill Days and Medieval Faire, Silverdales’s Whaling Days, Port Orchard’s Fathoms of Fun, Bainbridge Island’s Grand Old Fourth, and Poulsbo’s Viking Fest and Music Festival.
+Go to VisitKitsap to learn more about events like these; Port Gamble’s Old Mill Days and Medieval Faire, Silverdales’s Whaling Days, Port Orchard’s Fathoms of Fun, Bainbridge Island’s Grand Old Fourth, and Poulsbo’s Viking Fest.

 A relaxing 30- to 55- minute ferry ride away, Seattle is one of America’s top tourist destinations.
 Watch for whales and bald eagles as you enjoy the scenic trip across Puget Sound.
 Walk-on passengers avoid the hassles of Seattle parking and are within walking distance to Pike Place Market, downtown shopping and Seattle’s exciting sports venues.
 Kitsap residents have a special advantage when they entertain themselves in Seattle; at the end of the day, they can sail home to a tranquil Kitsap County.